ngvuong/Battleship/README.md

 # Battleship

-A simple Battleship game played against a computer or with two players.
+A simple Battleship game played against a computer.